Azure/aztk/docs/20-spark-submit.md

 Submitting a job to your Spark cluster in this package mimics the experience of a typical standalone cluster.
 A spark job will be submitted to the system and run to completion.

 ## Spark-Submit
 The spark-submit experience is mostly the same as any regular Spark cluster with a few minor differences.
-You can take a look at azb spark cluster --help for more detailed information and options.
+You can take a look at `aztk spark cluster --help` for more detailed information and options.

 Run a Spark job:
 ```sh